ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![Process Scheme](process-scheme.png)

 You can see that typical Windows process consists of several modules.
 EXE module exists always.
-It matches to the executable file, which was loaded to memory on application launch.
+It matches the executable file, which was loaded to memory on application launch.
 All Windows applications use at least one library which provides access to WinAPI functions.
 Compiler links some libraries by default even if you do not use WinAPI functions explicitly in your application.
 Such WinAPI functions as `ExitProcess` or `VirtualQuery` are used by all applications for correct termination or process memory management.
 These functions are embedded implicitly into the application code by a compiler.

 This is a point where it will be useful to describe two types of libraries.
 There are [**dynamic-link libraries**](https://support.microsoft.com/en-us/kb/815065) (DLL) and static libraries.
 Key difference between them is a time of resolving dependencies.
 In case executable file depends on a static library, the library must be available at compile time.
 Linker will produce one resulting file that contains both machine code of the static library and the executable file.
 In case an executable file depends on a DLL, the DLL must be available at the compile time too.
 But resulting file does not contain machine code of the library.
 This code will be founded and loaded by OS into the process memory at run-time.
 Launched application crashes if OS does not find the required DLL.
 This kind of loaded into the process memory DLLs is a second type of process modules.